 Dwight Howard left briefly after banging his right knee but returned to finish with 20 points and 11 rebounds, and Chandler Parsons had 10 points and eight rebounds for the Rockets, who have won 10 of their last 11 games.

-DeMarcus Cousins had 16 points and six rebounds for the Kings before getting ejected for vehemently arguing with an official in the third quarter.
+Cousins had 16 points and six rebounds for the Kings before needing to be restrained after getting ejected in the third quarter.
 He picked up his NBA-leading 14th and 15th technical fouls.

 "He lost his composure, that's all I saw, and then he got thrown out of the game.
 It's disappointing.
 But to be honest, I'm more disappointed about how we played," Kings coach Michael Malone said.
 "Do I condone his actions?
 No, not at all.
 Does he have to handle himself better?
 Sure he does.
 We just need to get him to understand that we don't need him to get kicked out of the ball game."

 Cousins did not speak with reporters but wrote on Twitter: "Disappointed with the way I acted out on the court tonight.
 I want to apologize and say sorry to my team and the fans for letting them down."

 Rudy Gay added 25 points and six assists, and Ben McLemore scored 15 points for a Sacramento team that looked nothing like the one that beat the Rockets twice previously this season.
 The teams split four games.